Cost to Tile a Bathroom

 The rate a contractor will charge you will depend on a combination of the experience of the workman and your location.
 A highly experienced tiler in London is going to cost you more than a novice in Yorkshire, for example.

-Assuming the walls and floors are prepared, tiling a bathroom will cost between £20 and £40 per m².
+Tiling a bathroom will cost between £20 and £40 per m².
 For larger jobs needing more time, you can expect to be charged between £150 and £200 per day.
+However, if any additional preparation work is needed, such as cleaning the walls, or they require skimming, priming, or waterproofing this can come at an additional cost.

 Some tiles are harder to fit as they are difficult to cut.
 So, if you've chosen travertine tiles, expect to pay a little more for labour.
 The same is true for large areas of small tiles or tiles that are laid in an unusual pattern.